CERAMICS OPEN STUDIO

-Ceramics studios are only open to currently enrolled students, and the following policies apply for the duration of each course and specified sessions.
+Ceramics studios are only open to students currently enrolled in ceramics courses, and the following policies apply for the duration of each course and specified sessions.

-Currently enrolled students may use the ceramics open studio classrooms only when no class is in session in that room.
+Only students currently enrolled in ceramics classes may register for open studio and may only use the classroom where they attend class.
 Please refer to the ceramics studio guidelines for proper use of open studio and general rules for the ceramics studio.

 ASLD staff reserve the right to remove anyone who does not to comply with these guidelines, issued first with a warning to clean up and leave the facilities.

 - A current membership required.
 Please login to confirm your membership, or purchase/renew yours to join a session.